-Built nearly a millennium ago, the Duomo houses soaring vaulted ceilings, incredible frescoes, and a beautiful apse adorned with biblical scenes.
-These beautiful mosaics depict Cristo Pantocratore (Christ Almighty), one of Sicily’s greatest artistic treasures.
-Entrance to the Duomo is free, though if you want to see the Cristo Pantocratore up close, you’ll have to buy a ticket at the door, which costs 9 EUR (9.90 USD).
+Inside was equally impressive: vaulted ceilings, incredible frescoes, and beautiful mosaics that depict Cristo Pantocratore, one of Sicily’s greatest artistic treasures.
+Entrance to the Duomo is free, but if you want to see the Cristo Pantocratore up close, you’ll need to buy a tour ticket at the door.

 2. Visit the Beaches